Book Publishers to Avoid (and Other Shady Author Scams)

 These days, it isn’t enough to simply learn the names of unreliable publishers.
 New vanity presses seem to set up shop each month — and with no “bad press” associated with their names, they’re able to convince many authors to pay for their services.
 To understand why publishing with a vanity press is a terrible idea, head on over to the next post in this guide, which discusses the dangers of “paying to publish”.

 If you want to work with reliable publishers, browse our catalog of independent presses, all of which have been thoroughly vetted.
+Sometimes vanity presses pose as hybrid publishers, so head to our post on hybrid publishing to understand that model better.

 2. 'Literary agents' promising book deals